 Contact: Brittany Keyes – (815) 543-6715

-The 31st Assembly District includes the Village of Clinton and parts of the cities of Beloit and Janesville in Rock County.
-In Walworth County, the district includes the villages of Sharon, Darien, Walworth, the city of Elkhorn and most of the cities of Williams Bay and Fontana on Lake Geneva.
+The district includes the Village of Clinton and parts of the cities of Beloit and Janesville in Rock County.
+In Walworth County, the district includes the villages of Sharon, Darien, Walworth, the City of Elkhorn and most of the cities of Williams Bay and Fontana on Lake Geneva.

 The court ruled in the Wisconsin case that the plaintiffs could not show that partisan gerrymandering had harmed them as individuals and that they had no standing to bring the lawsuit.
 The court did not rule on the merits of the case.

 “I keep waiting for the courts to rule that our Constitution demands representation based on fair elections,” Keyes said.
 “If the courts won’t rule for the people, legislators are going to have to find the vision to put electoral advantage aside and do the right thing.”

 Keyes vowed that if elected, she will fight for legislation to have redistricting done by a non-partisan bureau, as it is in Iowa.

 “I will be a sponsor of a bill that requires that redistricting be done by a non-partisan panel,” Keyes said.
 “If the courts won’t act to preserve democracy, the Legislature must.”